DigiXArt/HomeServiceEnvironment/README.md

 # HomeServiceEnvironment
 This project's aim is to build a service environment using a RaspberryPi and Docker.
 The documentation includes detailed information about how to set it up and how to run services on it.
-DigiXArt envisions it as a ho
+DigiXArt envisions it as a home-based Platform as a Service (PaaS) that can